hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 If documentation or UI text states that an action requires a specific permission, that action is also available for any permission that implies that permission.

-### All Workspace Permissions
+### General Workspace Permissions

 [All Workspace Permissions]: #all-workspace-permissions

 The following workspace permissions can be granted to teams on a per-workspace basis.
 Throughout the Terraform Cloud documentation, these permissions are referenced by name.

-Most of these permissions can be granted via either fixed permission sets or custom workspace permissions, but some of them are only available to workspace admins.
+These permissions can be granted via either fixed permission sets or custom workspace permissions.

 - **Runs:**
     - **Read runs:** — Allows users to view information about remote Terraform runs, including the run history, the status of runs, the log output of each stage of a run (plan, apply, cost estimation, policy check), and configuration versions associated with a run.